hassothea/gradientcobra/README.rst

 Installation
 ------------

-In your terminal, run ``pip install gradientcobra`` to download and install from PyPI:
+In your terminal, run the following command to download and install from PyPI:

- .
+ . ``pip install gradientcobra``

 Citation
 --------